trix0/Android_AutomatedTesting/doc.md

 //////////////////////// func def/////////////////////

+####fnSaveTestOutput(json object, string path) path usually => testData.outputDir

 Saves Test output to a html file.
 Usually used on the end of the test or in error handling.

-####fnSaveTestOutput(json object, string path) path usually => testData.outputDir
+####fnPushToOutputArray(json object)
 Pushes object into testOutput

-####fnPushToOutputArray(json object)
+#### fnMarkOnImage(mat screenshot,mat smallImg, opencv result result,string outputFolder)
 Marks on a screnshot based on coordinates in result

-#### fnMarkOnImage(mat screenshot,mat smallImg, opencv result result,string outputFolder)
+#### fnCreateFolder(string path)
 Creates the folder for output dir
-#### fnCreateFolder(string path)

-Scrolls down and look for image on screenshot before it scrolls again

-fnScrollAndFind(img,client,int deviceHeight,int scrollAmount, int movePosition,int repeats,string desc,int wait,int repeatDelay)
+####fnScrollAndFind(img,client,int deviceHeight,int scrollAmount, int movePosition,int repeats,string desc,int wait,int repeatDelay)

-movePosition-> is a position where should be found element scrlled from top of the device
+Scrolls down and look for image on screenshot before it scrolls again movePosition-> is a position where should be found element scrlled from top of the device

+#### fnIsOnScreen(img,client, int repeats = 5, string desc,int wait = 2000,int repeatDelay)
 Looks for Image on screenshot

-#### fnIsOnScreen(img,client, int repeats = 5, string desc,int wait = 2000,int repeatDelay)
+#### function fnScrollAndFindScalable()
 Needs to be implemented

-#### function fnScrollAndFindScalable()
+####fnWriteValue(client,string value,regex expectedValue,int repeats, string selector)

-Writes Value and verify if its correct fnWriteValue(client,string value,regex expectedValue,int repeats, string selector)
+Writes Value and verify if its correct

+####fnPermissionId(bValue,client)
 Clicks on perrmission button
 null -> nothinf
+false -> click no
 true-> click yes
-false -> click no

-####fnPermissionId(bValue,client)
+####fnClearKeyBoard(client)
 clears keyboard

-####fnClearKeyBoard(client)
+####fnIsOnScreenScalable(img,client, repeats = 5, desc,scaleCounter,scaleAmount, wait = 2000,repeatDelay)
 detecting elements that are not scaled same way the game interface is. // be care about scale counter and scaleAmount !!!!

-####fnIsOnScreenScalable(img,client, repeats = 5, desc,scaleCounter,scaleAmount, wait = 2000,repeatDelay)
+####fnTestFinish(img,client, repeats = 5, desc,testName, wait = 2000,repeatDelay)
  main function to dettect if test finished Use it on the end of the test (detect last element and so on.)

-####fnTestFinish(img,client, repeats = 5, desc,testName, wait = 2000,repeatDelay)
+####fnClick(img,client,int repeats=5, string desc,int wait,int offsetX=0,int offsetY=0)
  functions used to click on elements -> find based on image -> template matching be care with offsets its not calculated based on screen size !

-####fnClick(img,client,int repeats=5, string desc,int wait,int offsetX=0,int offsetY=0)
+####fnClickScalable(img,client,int repeats=5,string desc,int scaleCounter,int scaleAmount,int wait,int repeatDelay,int offsetX=0,intoffsetY=0)
  scalable click function, be careful with scaleCounter and scaleAmount
-####fnClickScalable(img,client,int repeats=5,string desc,int scaleCounter,int scaleAmount,int wait,int repeatDelay,int offsetX=0,intoffsetY=0)